knuckleswtf/scribe/docs/documenting/documenting-endpoint-responses.md

 ## `@responseFile`
 `@responseFile` works similarly to `@response`, but instead of inlining the response, you pass a file containing your JSON response.
 This can be helpful if your response body is large.

-To use `@responseFile`, place the response as a JSON string in a file within your Laravel storage directory and specify the relative path to it.
+To use `@responseFile`, place the response as a JSON string in a file somewhere in your project directory and specify the relative path to it.
 For instance, we can put this response in a file named `users.get.json` in `storage/responses/`:

 ```
 {"id":4,"name":"Jessica Jones"}